-One of the oldest religions in world is Jainism.
+One of the oldest religions in the world is Jainism.
 This religion originated in India around 840 BC and is well-known as a religion heralding respect and compassion to all living beings of the world and promoting non-violence and constant spiritual development.
-Jains have left profound influence on Hinduism and Buddhism.
-Nowadays Jainism has 6 – 12 million followers, for most part in India.
+Jains have left a profound influence on Hinduism and Buddhism.
+Nowadays Jainism has 6 – 12 million followers, for the most part in India.

-Marble temples with unbelievable stone carvings often hold significant wealth of precious stones and metals.
+Marble temples with unbelievable stone carvings often hold a significant wealth of precious stones and metals.
 To protect this wealth Jains built large fortification walls around their temple cities.
 Temples themselves often have many columns covered with numerous carvings.